 Modification of the Static Field Values

-As we said before, the static variables are shared between all objects of the class and do not belong to any object of the particular class.
-That way any object can access and modify the static field values and in the same time other objects can “see” the modified values.
+As mentioned before, static variables are shared between all objects from the class and do not belong to any particular object.
+Therefore, each object can access and modify the value of a shared static field, while simultaneously, all other objects from the same class can “see” the modified value.

-That’s why if we want to count the number of created objects of the class Dog, we should use a static field and increment it by one every time the constructor is invoked, i.e. every time we create and object of our class.
+That’s why, if we want to count the number of objects created from the class Dog, we should use a static field to store the number and increment it by one every time the constructor is invoked, i.e. every time we create an object from our class.